 PROBLEM SOLVER – BLISTERING

-- Applying oil-based or alkyd paint over a damp or wet surface.
+- Application of oil-based or alkyd paint over a damp or wet surface.

-- Moisture seeping into the home through the exterior walls (less likely with latex paint).
+- Moisture escaping through the exterior walls (less likely with latex paint than with oil-based or alkyd paint).

-- Exposure of latex paint film to high humidity or moisture shortly after paint has dried, especially if there was inadequate surface preparation.
+- Exposure of latex paint film to dew, high humidity or rain shortly after paint has dried, especially if there was inadequate surface preparation.